 - Insulin resistance

-Cirrhosis can be serious and life-threatening, especially if you continue to drink alcohol.
+Cirrhosis can be serious and life threatening, especially if you continue to drink alcohol.
+The outcome of cirrhosis depends on the stage.
 The good news is that with proper diet, medical management, and avoidance of alcohol, you can drastically slow down the rate of progression of liver damage.

 Addolorato G, Russell M, Albano E, Haber PS, Wands JR, Leggio L. Understanding and treating patients with alcoholic cirrhosis: an update.
 Alcohol Clin Exp Res.
 2009 Jul;33(7):1136-44.